-- Possess experience developing complex, adaptive reuse projects in an urban context and working collaboratively with the community. - Propose a realistic strategy for starting construction within 6 months from the date of the executed development agreement. - Demonstrate the ability to obtain and work efficiently with private and public financing. - Present a development concept that meets the goals of this RFP and the Uptown Community Plan.
+- Possess experience developing infill mixed-use projects in an urban context and working collaboratively with the community. - Propose a realistic strategy for starting construction within 12 months from the date of the executed development agreement. - Demonstrate the ability to obtain and work efficiently with private and public financing. - Present a development concept that meets the goals of this RFP and the Uptown Community Plan.

-Developers must demonstrate their capacity and experience in developing well-designed, commercial and mixed-use property in urban areas. respondents will have the financial and organizational capacity to complete the project within 18-24 months of the executed development agreement.
-Proof of financing and equity will ultimately be required prior to any transfer of property from the CRA to a private developer.
+Developers must demonstrate their capacity and experience developing well-designed, commercial, mixed-use properties in urban areas.
+The ideal respondents will have the financial and organizational capacity to complete the project within 24-36 months of the executed development agreement.
+Proof of financing and equity will ultimately be required before any transfer of property from the CRA to a private developer.